wagtail/wagtail/docs/getting_started/creating_your_project.rst

 Starting your first project
 ===========================

 Once you've installed Wagtail, you are ready start your first project.
+Wagtail projects are ordinary Django projects with a few extra apps installed.

 Wagtail provides a command to get you started called ``wagtail start``.
 Open up a command line shell in your project folder and type: